-Donald Trump Defends Killing Qasem Soleimani: He was a Terrorist, Not a Poet | Breitbart
+Trump Defends Killing Qasem Soleimani: He was a Terrorist, Not a Poet

 “Much of that stuff was made in Iran.
 He should have been taken out a long time ago,” Trump said.
 “And we had a shot at him and we took him out, and we’re a lot safer now because of it.”

-The president reassured Americans that he did the right thing, and suggested that Iran would think twice before attacking American targets in the future.
+The president reassured Americans that he did the right thing and suggested that Iran would think twice before attacking American targets in the future.

-“We’ll see what happens, we’ll see what the response is, if any,” he said.
+“We’ll see what happens.
+We’ll see what the response is, if any,” he said.
 “But you’ve seen what I’ve said our response would be.”

-Trump again criticized former President Barack Obama for his “appeasement” with Iran, giving the government of Iran billions of dollars as part of the nuclear deal.
+Trump again criticized Obama for his “appeasement” with Iran, giving the government of Iran billions of dollars as part of the nuclear deal.

 “I think that the Obama administration was just letting them get away with murder, in the true sense, murder,” he said.

-Trump added that Iran got even worse after making the nuclear deal with the United States, recalling when they took ten sailors hostage.
+Trump added that Iran got even worse after making the nuclear deal with the United States, recalling when it took ten sailors hostage.

 “They humiliated those sailors, and our country,” he said.